kubernetes/kubernetes/docs/design/indexed-job.md

 unfamiliar annotations.

-However, if the job controller version is reverted, to a version before this change, the jobs whose pod specs depend on the the new annotation will fail.
+However, if the job controller version is reverted, to a version before this change, the jobs whose pod specs depend on the new annotation will fail.
 This is okay for a Beta resource.

 #### Job Controller Changes